arthmoeros/rik/README.md

 ***Requires native Async/Await support, Node 8 or later is recommended***

+**WARNING!, breaking changes in 1.1, resources now must be put inside a "resources" folder inside the "version" folder**

 ## Why should you should use this
 If you want to save yourself the trouble of:
 - Setting up Express Routers for an apt REST API.